l1siki-dev/okinawa_gametheory/docs/en/01_1._Fake_Tourism/01_We_are_all_lied_to.md

     *   **The Package Tour Trap:** If a tourist pays **¥100,000** to a Tokyo travel agency, the prefecture counts that as **¥100,000** of "Okinawa Revenue."
     *   **The Reality:** The agency fee, flight costs (JAL/ANA), and insurance often stay in Tokyo.
 Only a fraction reaches the island, yet the government claims the full amount.

-    We will explore this on the next page and find real revenue, profit, and tax income from tourism.
+    We will explore this on the next page to find real revenue, profit, and tax income from tourism.

 ### 4. The Narrative Shift